 Focused-Beam Lamps - Place light-curable material at the focal point of the focused beam lamp for maximum intensity.
-The focal distance for the Fusion F300S is 2.1" below the lamp housing.

-Optimizing Bulb Life - The intensity of light being emitted from UV bulbs gradually decreases with usage (except in the Fusion F300S).
+Optimizing Bulb Life - The intensity of light being emitted from UV bulbs gradually decreases with usage.
 This degradation cannot be avoided, but it can be minimized through proper operation.

 The longest bulb life is obtained by simply using the lamp continuously (not turning it off).
-The more often the lamp is cycled on and off, the more quickly the bulbs degrade.
+The more often

+- the lamp is cycled on and off, the more quickly the bulbs degrade.
 The general rule of thumb is to leave the lamp on if it will be used again within four hours.
 Once ignited do not turn the lamp off for at least five minutes.
-Turning the lamp off before it has reached its operating temperature can damage the bulb.

-• Proper Maintenance - As with all production equipment, routine maintenance will optimize performance.
+Turning the lamp off before it has reached its operating temperature can damage the bulb. - Proper Maintenance As with all production equipment, routine maintenance will optimize performance.
 In the case of a spot lamp, keep the end of the lightguide clean and replace if it no longer transmits enough light (a lightguide simulator is available from Dymax to help determine lightguide transmission).
 See PB075 Lightguide Simulator Product Bulletin for more information on lightguide and bulb maintenance.
 In the case of a flood lamp, the reflector and lamp base (sockets that the bulb fit into) should be cleaned and/or replaced as necessary.
 Please refer to the operation manual for each lamp for further guidance on proper maintenance.